mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-tekton/_index.md

 * A [namespace added](/developerportal/deploy/private-cloud-cluster/#add-namespace) to the cluster
 * The [Mendix Operator installed](/developerportal/deploy/private-cloud-cluster/#install-operator) and configured in the cluster
 * The [Helm](https://helm.sh) package manager
-* The Mendix Tekton pipelines – these can be requested through [Mendix support](https://support.mendix.com) and your CSM will get in contact to arrange access
+* The Mendix Tekton pipelines – these can be requested through your CSM
 * Access to the internet to copy images to your air-gapped registry, or to install images directly onto your cluster

 If you have any issues when following these instructions, see the [Troubleshooting](#troubleshooting) section to see if there is a solution.